ausdebating/constitution/constitution.rst

    #. the Equity Officer,
    #. the Wom\*ns Officer.

 #.
-A committee member may hold up to 2 offices, though the offices of president, vice-president and secretary must be held by three seperate committee members.
+A committee member may only hold one office concurrently.

 #.
 There is no maximum number of consecutive terms for which a committee member may hold office.